leandrosardi/blackops/README.md

 ops source ./hostname.op --local --name=dev1
 ```

 3. If you are writing Ruby code, you can additionally install the `blackops` gem.
-Such a gem allows you to perform all the same operations from Ruby code too.
+Such a gem allows you to perform all the same operations from Ruby code.

 ```
 gem install blackops